wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 	    def get_success_url(self, request, user):
 	        return url('register_profile')

 Now when a user registers, they should be then redirected to the profile registration form - and upon successful completion of that - be redirected to the Rango homepage.
-It's easy when you know how...
+It's easy when you know how.

 ## Viewing your Profile  {#section-hints-profileview}
 With the creation of a `UserProfile` object now complete, let's implement the functionality to allow a user to view his or her profile and edit it.
 The process is again pretty similar to what we've done before.
 We'll need to consider the following aspects: